ybotman/ybotman.com/src/content/blog/chinese-meals-i-ate.md

 8. **Duck Uterus**
    An unusual item even for some locals, duck uterus is lauded for its **springy, crunchy bite** and is typically stir-fried with vegetables and spices.
 It can be a bit of a shock to first-timers, but adventurous eaters might enjoy its uniquely chewy texture.

+9. **Deep Fried Milk**
+   A crazy dish makde iwth connetrated cow milk (like a thick yogart) mixed with Pandam leace and then gently rolled in a tempura like batter.
+Then you guess it Deep fried.
+Crazy good.

 ---